pasha-log/flask-forex-converter/conceptual.md

   can try to get a missing key (like "c") *without* your programming crashing.

 get(key,def_val) method is useful when we have to check for the key.
 If the key is present, the value associated with the key is printed, else the def_value passed in arguments is returned.
+You can push another key value pair onto that dictionary as well.

 - What is a unit test?
 A unit test is for testing a singular function that is merely part of a larger project to see if it really returns what we want it to.